Luukvdh/primitiveprime/README.md

 You can:

-- have protoype extentions be auto deployed with .global versions.
+- have prototype extentions be auto deployed with .global versions.
-- install protoype extenions manually with extendPrototypes() in default versions.
+- install prototype extenions manually with applyPrimitives() in default versions.
-- leave prototypes intact, and get the same functionality by using pkit(\_) type recognizing wrapper
+- leave prototypes intact, and get the same functionality by using pkit() type recognizing wrapper

 ESM: